Anne Stanley, Countess of Castlehaven: Later life

 After the execution of her husband, Anne Stanley withdrew from public life.
 She always maintained that she was blameless.
 However, already during the trial pamphlets had been published that questioned her innocence or even identified her as the evil mastermind behind the events in Fonthill Gifford.

 Lord Castlehaven's sister, the poet and Protestant prophetess Eleanor Davies Touchet, wrote a number of these leaflets.
 The fact that both Lord Castlehaven and Giles Broadway had portrayed her as immoral and evil minutes before they were executed further damaged her reputation.

 In the years after the trial, Anne Stanley lived with her mother, the Dowager Countess of Derby, who managed to obtain a formal pardon from the King for Anne Stanley's "sexual immorality and debauchery".
 It was common at that time to grant pardons when people had transgressed against their will.

 The possessions of the Earl of Castlehaven were confiscated by the Crown after his death.
 Anne Stanley was financially dependent on the income she still received from the estate of her first husband, and on the support from her mother and brothers-in-law.
 After the death of her mother in 1637, she moved to Heydons House in Harefield, where she died in 1647.

 Legacy

-It is widely assumed that the masque Comus by John Milton refers to the Castlehaven scandal.
+It has been argued that the masque Comus by John Milton refers to the Castlehaven scandal.
 This work describes the triumph of chastity over debauchery; it was written by Milton in 1634 for the Earl of Bridgewater, who was married to Anne Stanley's sister Frances.

 The trial of Lord Castlehaven remained notorious well into the 18th century.
 In the 17th century it was often presented in an anti-Catholic or anti-monarchist context.
 In the 18th century it was cited as an example of immoral behavior by the aristocracy.
 After about 1750 the case was largely forgotten, though it remained known by legal historians.

-In the 21st century, the Castlehaven affair was rediscovered by LGTB- and gender studies scholars.
-It is seen by them as an important landmark in the development of the relationship between the state and sexuality, and a step in the recognition of the position of women under the law.
+In the 21st century, the Castlehaven affair was explored by LGBT- and gender studies scholars, as a landmark case in the development of the relationship between the state and sexuality, and the position of women under the law.